Tips and tricks to get the most out of Fitbit Versa

-Fitbit's first true smartwatch, the Versa, does more than just count your steps or track your sleep.
+Fitbit's first true smartwatch, the Versa ($149 at Amazon), does more than just count your steps or track your sleep.
 Its mobile app has an app store, and a section dedicated to watchfaces.

 More recently, Fitbit OS 3.0 was released for the Versa, adding an improved health dashboard, and a handful of new workout apps.